The typical car insurance policy costs $223 per month in Grand Rapids. If you're paying too much, compare rates and save today.

 Auto insurance costs an average of $2,686 per year in Grand Rapids.
-That's less than the average across Michigan ($3,096) and more expensive than the national average of $1,548.
+That's less than the average in Michigan ($3,096) and more expensive than the national average of $1,548.
 Read on to learn more about how much you can expect to pay based on your credit score, gender, marital status, and other common factors in Grand Rapids.

 |Grand Rapids Average (yearly)||Michigan Average||U.S. Average|

 |Grand Rapids Average (monthly)||Michigan Average||U.S. Average|

 The best way to save on auto insurance is to compare rates from as many companies as possible, selecting the provider from which you receive the most affordable quote.
 For a typical driver, Progressive offers Grand Rapids's most affordable premiums.
 We've listed the best cheap car insurance companies in Grand Rapids below.
 Use this information as a starting point and be sure to compare quotes specific to your unique driving profile.

 The age group that enjoys the lowest auto insurance rates in Grand Rapids are drivers in their 50s, who pay an average of $2,477 per year.
 Those in their 60s don't pay significantly more ($2,520).

 Teenage drivers pay Grand Rapids' most expensive auto insurance rates.
 One of the most effective ways to lower your car insurance rates as a driver in Grand Rapids is to age out of your teens.
 The gap in cost between the car insurance premiums paid by teenage drivers and drivers in their 20s in Grand Rapids is $4,614.
 That's the biggest gap in premiums between any pair of age brackets.